Orbi home mesh wifi system: Pros, cons and tips

 A few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

-If you want to know the exact electricity usage of an router, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.
+If you want to know the exact electricity usage of a router, your best option is to use a plug-in power meter to measure the exact power consumption and electricity cost.

-Well, by now you should have came to the conclusion that the most effective method to save electricity it is to buy an efficient wi-fi router.
+Well, by now you should have come to the conclusion that the most effective method to save electricity is to buy an efficient wi-fi router.

 Of course, if you are planning to go for a long vacation you should power off your router and that would save you some electricity and money.